Once a comic always a comic

 I don’t know how it is with other professions, but when a comic sees an opportunity to make your work better, they’ll give you a tagline to make your joke funnier.
-I mention this because Oscar winning actor and comedian Robin Williams recently performed here in South Lake Tahoe at MontBleu with another great comic, David Steinberg.
+I mention this because Oscar winning actor and comedian Robin Williams performed in South Lake Tahoe at MontBleu in July 2012 with another great comic, David Steinberg.
 It was an evening of ‘sit-down’ instead of stand-up, where David asked Robin a series of questions.
 However, it seemed more like a stand-up routine as Robin delivered punch lines and laughs throughout.

 A comic interviewing a comic gives the audience a special insight into the working mind of a comedian.
 When Robin was on my radio show, I knew it would be fun but more importantly, I knew I wouldn’t have to do a ton of research because hey, it’s Robin Williams.
 Oh, there were several questions I had planned, but once things got started they took on a life of their own.